ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/azure.md

 Finally review you configuration and wait for Azure to validate the configuration, on this page you will also see the price of your VM per hour.
 This price will vary based on the region and size of virtual machine you selected (along with any additional options).

-Once you have finished verifying your config hit the `Create` button.
-It may take a few minutes for your deployment to complete, you will see a log of the deployment on the next page.
+Once you have finished verifying your config hit the `Create` 按钮 It may take a few minutes for your deployment to complete, you will see a log of the deployment on the next page.
 When it's finished you will see `Your deployment is complete`, simply hit `Go to resource`.

 ### Logging in and installing Strapi dependencies